 Don’t let Big Oil write Canada’s environmental protections: Defend Bill C-69

 But Bill C-69 is under attack.
-The oil and gas industry has launched an extensive misinformation campaign targeted both at Senate committee studying the bill and the media.
+The oil and gas industry has launched an extensive misinformation campaign targeted both at the Senate committee studying the bill and the media.
 Now, the Senate is on tour to hear from people across the country on the bill – except for Ontario.

 We need Canadians like you to stand up for strong environmental protections that put our communities ahead of profit.
-Across Ontario, and especially in the province’s north, communities have been adversely impacted by current environmental laws which don’t consider impacts on our health and well-being or on our climate.
-It’s time for that to end.

 Letters to the editor are an important way to make a big impact.
-They’re one of the most widely-read parts of a newspaper — and it’s not just your friends and neighbours who read it.
+They’re one of the most widely-read parts of a newspaper — and it’s not just your friends and neighbours who read them.
 They’re an effective and easy way to reach a large audience, including Senators.

 Key points to include in your Letter to the Editor:

 - Canada needs stronger environmental laws.
 While not perfect, bill C-69 is a step in the right direction.
 Here’s a backgrounder to get you caught up on the details and latest developments with C-69.

 - This bill gives Canada an opportunity to get serious about the global fight against climate change by making it part of how we build Canada’s energy projects and infrastructure.
 It will ensure that a project’s contribution to Canada’s climate targets is considered.